 It is a Chinese cabbage variety which has dark, smooth and tasty green leaf blades.
 It is also called Bok-chou and can be harvested in 60 to 70 days from seed sowing.

-The most commonly adopted method to grow exotic vegetables is the polyhouse farming, which is a type of protected cultivation.
+The most adopted method to grow exotic vegetables is the polyhouse farming, which is a type of protected cultivation.
 Polyhouse farming is one of the most preferred methods in urban areas where the land to grow vegetables is limited and it helps meet the growing local demand for exotic vegetables in India.

-Polyhouse farming is ideal for cultivating high value- low volume crops.
+Polyhouse farming is ideal for cultivating high-value, low-volume crops.
 Cherry tomato, capsicum, gherkins, zucchini, parthenocarpic cucumber are some of the most widely cultivated exotic vegetables under polyhouse farming for higher returns.

 Crop cycle under polyhouse method depends upon the climatic condition, market demand, type of exotic vegetable and type of polyhouse method (naturally ventilated or partially controlled).
-That is why, the time of transplanting exotic vegetables is flexible.
+That is why the time of transplanting exotic vegetables is flexible.
 For instance, cherry tomato can be transplanted from mid-September to November’s first week and accordingly can be harvested till March to May under North Indian conditions.

 While constructing a polyhouse for cultivating exotic vegetables, following points should be kept in mind:

-The demand of exotic vegetables in India has been increasing day by day due to changing food habits, lifestyle and globalization.
-Exotic vegetables are of high value compared to traditional vegetables, that is why, these vegetables are highly profitable to grow.
+The demand for exotic vegetables in India has been increasing day by day due to changing food habits, lifestyle and globalization.
+Exotic vegetables are of high value compared to traditional vegetables, that is why these vegetables are highly profitable to grow.
 In India, the exotic vegetable market is growing at the rate of 15-20% per annum, and the country is importing more than 85% of its exotic vegetables.
-Also, 50% of the flower cultivating farmers have shifted to the exotic vegetables’ cultivation.
+Also, around 50% of the flower cultivating farmers have shifted to exotic vegetables’ cultivation.
 In India, these vegetables are creating new opportunities for farmers and transforming the agricultural landscape.
 There is a respective benefit cost ratio (BCR) of different vegetables like bell pepper has 2.70 BCR, cherry tomato has 1.82 and so on.
 So, the profit will vary as per the vegetable.

-Over the last 5 years, farmers and agri-entrepreneurs have increasingly turned to growing exotic vegetables due to realisation of high profit potential for domestic and international markets.
+Over the last 5 years, farmers and Agri-entrepreneurs have increasingly turned to growing exotic vegetables due to realisation of high profit potential for domestic and international markets.
 So, growing these vegetables can create a vast difference in the profit for farmers and we can say that it is a highly profitable business for them.